-- 3. Place the Forward/Reverse handle in REVERSE and make sure that both switches actuate. - 4.
-Connect the orange wire to the common (COM) terminal and the red/white wire to the normally open (NO) terminal of the reverse buzzer limit switch (4) (Figure 12-19, Page 12-19). - Connect battery cables, positive (+) cable first, and tighten hardware to 12 ft-lb (16 N·m).
+- Do not overtighten the retaining nuts.
+If the nuts are over tightened, limit switches could be damaged. - 3.
+Place the Forward/Reverse handle in REVERSE and make sure that both switches actuate. - 4.
+Connect the orange wire to the common (COM) terminal and the red/white wire to the normally open (NO) terminal of the reverse buzzer limit switch (4) (Figure 12-18, Page 12-18). - 5.
+Connect battery cables, positive (+) cable first, and tighten hardware to 12 ft-lb (16 N·m).
 See Figure 10-1, Section 10, Page 10-3.
-Coat terminals with Battery Terminal Protector Spray (CCI P/N 1014305) to minimize corrosion. - 6.
-Turn the key switch to the ON position.
+Coat terminals with Battery Terminal Protector Spray (CCI P/ N 1014305) to minimize corrosion.

+6. Turn the key switch to the ON position.
 Shift the Forward/Reverse handle to the REVERSE position.
 The buzzer should sound.